salkantay trek

 • Spanish/English professional guide

-• Luggage transport between accommodations (maximum 5kg including sleeping bag)
+• Transport of your luggage between accommodations (maximum 5kg including sleeping bag).

 • Entrance to Machu Picchu